College of Technology Admission Policy

 Accelerated B.S./M.S.
 Degree Program in Human Resource Development and Global Retailing

 The Accelerated B.S./M.S. degree program is open to qualified undergraduate Technology majors in Retailing and Consumer Science and other Human Development and Consumer Science majors wishing to continue their education at the graduate level immediately upon completion of the B.S. degree.
 Students that are accepted in the accelerated program take up to six graduate credit hours that are applied to both the bachelors’ degree and master’s degree in the Human Development and Consumer Science Department or other Technology majors.
 Students may pursue either the thesis or non-thesis master’s degree options.
 The B.S. degree will be conferred upon completion of the undergraduate curriculum requirements with appropriate graduate courses substituted for undergraduate courses.
-The graduate degree shall be awarded based on existing requirements for the graduate degree in the semester the student applies and is admitted to the graduate program.
+The graduate degree shall be awarded based on existing requirements for the graduate degree in the term the student applies and is admitted to the graduate program.
 Admission is not guaranteed.
 Application for the accredited program is recommended for undergraduates during their junior year.
 Application and completion requirements are available from the Department of Human Development and Consumer Sciences in Room 110 of the Cameron Building or the College of Technology Academic Services Center in Room 108 T.

 Accelerated Option: Human Resource Development